RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

     - [ ] make sure there is enough disk space available on `arax-databases.rtx.ai` (need at least 100G, ideally >120G). delete old KG2 database directories as needed (warn the team on Slack in advance).

   **NOTE:** For detailed deployment instructions, follow the instructions [here](https://github.com/RTXteam/RTX/tree/master/code/kg2c#building-kg2c)
-    - [ ] to do a standard build of a new synonymizer (expected runtime: 2-4 hours), run
+    - [ ] to do a standard build of a new synonymizer (expected runtime: 2-4 hours), run:

-          cd RTX/code/kg2c/synonymizer_build
+      - [ ] `cd RTX/code/kg2c/synonymizer_build`
-          python build_synonymizer.py 2.X.Y v1.0 --downloadkg2pre --uploadartifacts
+      - [ ] `python build_synonymizer.py 2.X.Y v1.0 --downloadkg2pre --uploadartifacts`

-      - [ ] After the build, run the Synonymizer pytest regression test suite:
+      - [ ] after the build, run the Synonymizer pytest regression test suite:

-            pytest -vs test_synonymizer.py --synonymizername node_synonymizer_v1.0_KG2.X.Y.sqlite
+        - [ ] `pytest -vs test_synonymizer.py --synonymizername node_synonymizer_v1.0_KG2.X.Y.sqlite`
+      - [ ] make sure that `node_synonymizer_v1.0_KG2.X.Y.sqlite` is about 8-15 GB and its last modified date is today

-    - [ ]  to do a standard full build of a new KG2c (expected runtime: 8-10 hours), run
+    - [ ] to do a standard full build of a new KG2c (expected runtime: 8-10 hours), run:

-           cd RTX/code/kg2c
+      - [ ] `cd RTX/code/kg2c`
-           python build_kg2c.py 2.X.Y v1.0 4.2.1 --uploadartifacts
+      - [ ] `python build_kg2c.py 2.X.Y v1.0 4.2.1 --uploadartifacts`

-    **NOTE:** 4.2.1 is the Biolink version, please use the latest biolink version based on the KG2pre build's biolink version.
+        - **NOTE:** 4.2.1 is the Biolink version, please use the latest biolink version based on the KG2pre build's biolink version.
 Add a `--test` flag to the KG2c build execution to do a test build.

-  - [ ] after the build is done, verify it looks ok:
-    - [ ] `node_synonymizer.sqlite` should be around 8-15 GB
-    - [ ] make sure `node_synonymizer.sqlite`'s last modified date is today (or whatever day the build was run)
-    - [ ] make sure `kg2c_lite.json.gz`'s last modified date is today (or whatever day the build was run)
+      - [ ] after the build is done, make sure `kg2c_lite.json.gz`'s last modified date is today (or whatever day the build was run)
-    - [ ] the synonymizer and KG2c artifacts should have been auto-uploaded into the proper directory on `arax-databases.rtx.ai` (`/home/rtxconfig/KG2.X.Y`) if `--uploadartifacts` flag during the KG2c build is set.
+    - [ ] the synonymizer and KG2c artifacts should have been auto-uploaded into the proper directory on `arax-databases.rtx.ai` (`/home/rtxconfig/KG2.X.Y`) and to `kg2webhost.rtx.ai` (if `--uploadartifacts` flag during the KG2c build is set).
 If not, manually upload the files using `scp`.
 - [ ] load the new KG2c into neo4j at http://kg2-X-Yc.rtx.ai:7474/browser/ (how to is [here](https://github.com/RTXteam/RTX/tree/master/code/kg2c#host-kg2canonicalized-in-neo4j))
   - [ ] verify the correct KG2 version was uploaded by running this query: `match (n {id:"RTX:KG2c"}) return n`
 - [ ] update `RTX/code/config_dbs.json` in the branch: